mlmorg/backbone.canal/README.md

 ```

 *Note: If a before filter returns `false` or an around filter never calls
-`yield`, the associated route method, router events, and any other declared
+`route()`, the associated route method, router events, and any other declared
 filters will never be called.*

 ## Configuration